Harsh902/TreesAndTents_ASP/SolutionCode.md

 :- not 1 {placeTent(A,9)} 1.
 `

- All rows with 2 elements only.
+ All rows with 2 elements only:

 `
 :- not 2 {placeTent(A, 1)} 2.